EzioPearce/EzioPearce/README.md

 - 👋 Hi, I’m @EzioPearce
 - 👀 I’m currently working on blockchain research and software development
 - 🌱 Learning Decentralization and DeFi architectures, Computer Vision and AI Programming
+- :vulcan_salute: I currently work as a Devops and Site Reliability Engineer

 <!---
 EzioPearce/EzioPearce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.